Resource

 - Particulate matter (PM2.5 and PM10)

-- Fine particulate matter (PM2.5) Sources: older diesel engines, wood-burning stoves and fireplaces, wildfires, heavy-duty equipment, industry, and traffic
+Sources: Older diesel engines, wood-burning stoves and fireplaces, wildfires, heavy-duty equipment, industry, and traffic - Course particulate matter (PM10-2.5)

-- Course particulate matter (PM10-2.5) Sources: dust from construction and agriculture, wildfires and wood burning, wind-blown dust, pollen and fragments of bacteria.
+Sources: Dust from construction and agriculture, wildfires and wood burning, wind-blown dust, pollen and fragments of bacteria.

 - Nitrogen oxides (NOx)

-- Sources: traffic, heavy-duty equipment, building heating that burns fuels, industry
+Sources: Traffic, heavy-duty equipment, building heating that burns fuels, industry - Ground-level ozone (O3)

-- Sources: formed when nitrogen oxides and volatile organic compounds react with each other on hot, sunny days.
+Sources: Formed when nitrogen oxides and volatile organic compounds react with each other on hot, sunny days. - Volatile organic compounds (VOC).

-- Sources: paints and chemicals, gasoline vapours, vehicle exhaust, trees and vegetation
+Sources: Paints and chemicals, gasoline vapours, vehicle exhaust, trees and vegetation

 Air Quality Health Index (AQHI)